Spectroscopic parameters for silacyclopropynylidene, SiC$_2$, from extensive astronomical observations toward CW Leo (IRC +10216) with the Herschel satellite: Introduction

 The spectroscopic parameters from the first rotational analysis of the electronic spectrum of SiC$_2$~\cite{SiC2_A-X_lab-non-lin_1984} were accurate enough to identify nine unassigned emission features, previously observed between 93 and 171~GHz toward the carbon-rich AGB star CW~Leo, also known as IRC~+10216, as belonging to SiC$_2$ and improved the SiC$_2$ structural parameters~\cite{SiC2_det-IRC_1984}.
 Using the structural parameters from that work, the three $J = 4 - 3$, $\Delta K_a = 0$ transitions of $^{29}$SiC$_2$ and $^{30}$SiC$_2$ were detected toward the same source very soon thereafter~\cite{Si-29_30-C2_det-IRC_1986}; two of these transitions were marginally detected for SiC$^{13}$C. Extensive sets of transition frequencies of $^{29}$SiC$_2$, $^{30}$SiC$_2$, and SiC$^{13}$C were obtained from radio-astronomical observation between 90 and 241~GHz together with laboratory rest frequencies for the latter isotopolog~\cite{SiCC-13_isos_astro_1991}.

 Radio lines of SiC$_2$ have also been detected in the CSEs of other C-rich AGB stars, e.\,g. toward II~Lup, which is also known as IRAS 15194-5115~\cite{SiC2_II_Lup_1993}.
 However, SiC$_2$ features are particularly strong toward CW~Leo, which, to a large extent, is due to its proximity to our Solar system.
 CW~Leo has been studied extensively, and many molecular species, such as CN$^-$~\cite{det_CN-} and FeCN~\cite{det_FeCN}, have been detected toward its CSE exclusively or for the first time, including many Si-containing ones, such as SiCN and SiNC~\cite{det_SiNC}.
 The source is a subject of observations in several key projects carried out with the recently launched {\it Herschel} satellite~\cite{Herschel}.
 One of these projects is a molecular line survey carried out with the Heterodyne Instrument for the Far-Infrared (HIFI)~\cite{HIFI}.
 This high-resolution instrument covers, in several bands, the 480$-$1250 and 1410$-$1910~GHz regions.
 A preliminary analysis of a lower frequency region (554$-$637~GHz) revealed that a rather small number of molecules account for a large fraction of the emission features~\cite{SiC2_HIFI_2010}.
 These molecules are CS, SiO, SiS, HCN, and, in particular, SiC$_2$.
 Predictions of the rotational spectrum based on Ref.~\cite{IRC_10216_2008} turned out to be very good for transitions with higher values of $K_a$, but showed increasing deviations of up to 10~MHz for transitions with decreasing $K_a$, contrary to common expectations.
 A combined fit of these transitions frequencies together with those from laboratory spectra~\cite{SiC2_1-0_dip_1989,SiC2_rot_1989} required only one additional parameter~\cite{SiC2_HIFI_2010} to reproduce the astronomical data within uncertainties, and the laboratory data about as well as before~\cite{IRC_10216_2008}.
-Predictions of the SiC$_2$ rotational spectrum based on these results are currently available as version~2 in the CDMS\footnote{http://www.astro.uni-koeln.de/cgi-bin/cdmssearch?file=c052527.cat; see http://www.astro.uni-koeln.de/cgi-bin/cdmsinfo?file=e052527.cat for the documentation}.
+Predictions of the SiC$_2$ rotational spectrum based on these results are currently available as version~2 in the CDMS\footnote{https://cdms.astro.uni-koeln.de/classic/entries/archive/SiC2/28SiC2/001 \_002.vers2/c052528.cat; see https://cdms.astro.uni-koeln.de/classic/entries /archive/SiC2/28SiC2/001\_002.vers2/e052528.cat for the documentation}.
 Since they were still not appropriate to predict the observed emission features satisfactorily to high frequencies (beyond 1100~GHz), we present here a combined fit using these as well as laboratory data, supplemented with data from additional astronomical observations.